 A huge challenge we face as Assistants is moving from a position of support staff, where we take on any task assigned to us, to a more proactive position where we source our own work, take on projects that we think will make a difference and make decisions based on the best interests of the business and our Executives.

-This is a big leap for many Assistants, but one we must take in order to move the industry forward.
+This is a big leap for many Assistants, but we must take it to move the industry forward.

 How can you be more accountable at work?

-I think it harks back to the age old problem that we see ourselves as ‘just the assistant’, that we don’t really have the authority to question things and make decisions.
+I think it harks back to the age-old problem that we see ourselves as ‘just the assistant’, that we don’t really have the authority to question things and make decisions.
 We are given work to complete rather than put forward our own suggestions.
-The term ‘support staff’ doesn’t really help either because it suggests that we are there to only offer support, do the things that are asked of us and not much more.
+The term ‘support staff’ doesn’t really help either because it suggests that we are there to only offer support, do the things asked of us and not much more.

 The benefits of accountability?

 When you take control of your own workload, accept accountability for your actions and take real responsibility for what you are tasked with, well, the benefits are huge.
 Here are just a few differences you will find in your behaviour once you start to think about accountability within your role: